Conference Programme

 Interdependent Co-Arising of Form

 Can the idea of an Interdependent Co-Arising of Form be seen in Laws of Form?
 The "construction: draw a distinction" leaves open who is addressed.
 It contains four moments: the medium (the formable, distinguishable, void), in which the form is inscribed; the drawer (the distinguisher), who is spoken to with this request; the process of forming (drawing, distinguishing); the form (the sign, the difference), which as a result is produced.
 In the sense of Interdependent Co-Arising, the four moments are interdependent and can only arise together.
 Each of the moments is both active and passive.
 Western thought, on the other hand, sees the activity exclusively in the subject (the drawer, the distinguisher).
 For Western thinking, therefore, especially the idea that the medium is also active and not merely a passive material into which something is inscribed is unfamiliar.
 Equally uncommon is the idea that the resulting form has an activity of its own, with which it can both act back on the drawer and affect others who are attracted or repelled by that form.
-Even the process of drawing (distinguishing) has its own process form that can develop its own dynamics (second-order forms). - With some examples it shall be discussed which possibilities of interpretation and consequences can result from the view of the Interdependent Co-Arising of
+Even the process of drawing (distinguishing) has its own process form that can develop its own dynamics (second-order forms). - With some examples it shall be discussed which possibilities of interpretation and consequences can result from the view of the Interdependent Co-Arising of Laws of Form.

 Walter Tydecks, b.
 1952, studied mathematics, political science and philosophy (Dipl.-Math.).
 Professional activity as a system developer, project manager and IT manager of medium-sized companies with a global orientation, philosophical work with a focus on philosophy and mathematics, recent developments in logic, Aristotle and classical German philosophy.